 An initial teacher, special services, principal or administrator license and endorsements may be renewed once for a period of three years for applicants who have not completed the requirements for a professional license as specified in sections 3.05-3.07 of these rules.
-The State Board of Education may renew the license holder's An initial license may be renewed for one or more additional three-year periods for good cause if the holder is unable to complete an approved induction program for reasons other than incompetence.
+An initial license may be renewed for one or more additional three-year periods for good cause if the holder is unable to complete an approved induction program for reasons other than incompetence.
 A renewal request must include a complete application for renewal, payment of the required fee, evidence of satisfying any requirements established by these rules and a statement concerning the circumstances related to the applicant's inability to complete the induction program.